 With the poets' commissioned scenes picked randomly (and literally) from a hat, I got the penultimate scene – the shocking discovery in the Bates house – and wrote a poem titled ‘Trappings’.
 But I also wrote a second, somewhat more oblique poem, ‘California Gothic’, as I was asked to introduce the screening of the film at the British Film Institute, reading my Psycho poem, and I realised I needed a version with no ‘spoiler’, for those in the BFI audience who hadn’t seen the film before.

 Twelve different poetic voices and visions created a “faithful distortion” of Psycho, focusing in and out of the original.
-After packed performances in 2010 at the British Film Institute, the Whitechapel Gallery, Latitude Festival and the Royal Festival Hall, the StAnza International Poetry Festival in St Andrews featured a new “portable” version of the show, using three readers: Simon Barraclough, Isobel Dixon and Joe Dunthorne, and pre-recorded music.
+After packed performances in 2010 at the British Film Institute, the Whitechapel Gallery, Latitude Festival and the Royal Festival Hall, the StAnza International Poetry Festival in St Andrews featured a new “portable” version of the show, using three readers: Simon Barraclough, Joe Dunthorne, and me, with pre-recorded music.
 I have a vivid memory of rehearsing the timings, listening through my iPod headphones on the train up to Scotland.
 Having to perform the work of other poets in the show was a wonderful experience too, reinforcing my sense of the work of depth and richness produced in response to Hitchcock's great film - as striking and economical as the best poetry itself, so skilfully constructed and integrally interwoven with Bernard Hermann's unforgettable score and Saul Bass's title sequence.

 In The List, Charlotte Runcie wrote that ‘the effect was a parallel universe version of Psycho, with poetry that read like woozy psychological reports and fragmented witness statements, the film’s subconscious articulated through a score of deeper, crazier strings than the original.’